Electronic apex locator: Principle of operation

+Early generations of apex locators relied on direct current resistance measurements, assuming a constant resistance value between the periodontal ligament and oral mucosa.
+However, these devices were highly sensitive to canal contents such as blood, irrigants, and electrolytes.
+To overcome these limitations, contemporary EALs employ impedance-based systems using alternating current and multiple frequencies (Nekoofar et al., 2006; Kim et al., 2012).

 Adaptive Apex Locators

 Adaptive Apex Locator overcomes as the disadvantages of the popular 4th generation apex locators – low accuracy on working in wet canals, as well the disadvantages of devices from previous generations.
 Though, fifth generation locators can experience difficulty when working in dry canals and require additional wetting.

 Adaptive Apex Locator continuously defines humidity of the canal and immediately adapts for dry or wet canal.
 On this way is possible to be measured as in dry and in additional wetted canals as well, canals with blood or exudates, canals with still not-extirpated pulp.

+Accuracy of Apex Locator

+Modern EALs are highly accurate, generally achieving a precision rate of 80% to 95% within +/- 0.5mm of the apical constriction.
+They are widely considered more reliable than traditional radiography alone because radiographs provide a 2D image of a 3D structure and the "radiographic apex" often does not coincide with the anatomical "apical foramen."
+Based on the findings of this study, all four generations of apex locators under review were found to be accurate in measuring working length.
+Hence, the generation of an apex locator does not play a significant role in how accurately electronic devices determine working length.